 "Renting of motor vehicles" means the transfer of possession or right to possession of a motor vehicle subject to the provisions of the Automobile Renting Occupation and Use Tax Act to a person for "valuable consideration" for a period of one year or less.

 How are lease transactions reported?

-Use Form ST-556-LSE, Transaction Return for Leases, to report all transactions in which the titled or registered property being sold is simultaneously being leased as part of the same transaction at an Illinois dealership occurring on or after January 1, 2015.
+With the very limited exception of the items discussed below, use Form ST-556-LSE, Transaction Return for Leases, to report all lease transactions occurring on or after January 1, 2015.